alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 $CTA

-What you need to do to move or export animals depends on whether you’re exporting them:
+What you need to do to move or export live animals depends on whether you’re exporting them:

 - [within the EU](#within-eu) or to Switzerland, Liechtenstein, Norway and Iceland
 - [outside the EU](#outside-eu)